liaoweiduo/continual-learning-baselines/rebuttal.md

 Q1: Grid-like images for multi-task classification and not naturalistic

-- Thank you very much on your following designs about other methods to construct benchmarks, which really inspire me and we will carefully consider them.
+- Thank you very much for your following designs about other methods to construct benchmarks, which really inspire me and we will carefully consider them.
 - Our CGQA is like you said in a grid-like manner.
 We claim that this is because it provides human interpretable concept visualization and easy to analyse and diagnose the model’s compositionality.
-- Also, we provide COBJ, which is not constructed in a grid-like way but a whole real image.
-Please refer to Appendix C.2 about the construction and image examples.
+- Additionally, we provided COBJ, which is not constructed in a grid-like way but a whole real image.
+Please refer to Appendix C.2 for the construction process and some image examples.
 - Our work is not multi-task classification.
-As pointed out in Sec 3 Remark 3.2, line 106-111, we do not provide concept labels to the model.
+As pointed out in Sec 3 Remark 3.2, line 106-111, we would not provide concept labels to the model.
-    - As a result, model has to learn the hidden concepts from the image itself.
+    - As a result, the model has to learn the hidden concepts from the image itself.
-    - We also discuss about the difficult of learning compositionality under our setting in Appendix A.
+    - We also discussed the difficulty of learning compositionality under our setting in Appendix A.

 Q2: About augmentation

 - CGQA is limited to 2x2 grids.
 Thus, we also tried 3x3 grids called CPIN, constructed from PartImageNet.
 The details and results were presented in Appendix C.1.7 and E.9, respectively.
 Since it provides similar conclusions as CGQA, so we only present CGQA in the main paper.
-- We summary the training details about augmentation technique we used in Appendix D line 425-434.
-We use the standard augmentation techniques.
-And your advices in the Point 4 really inspires me.
+- We summarized the training details about the augmentation technique we used in Appendix D line 425-434.
+We use standard augmentation techniques.
+And your advice in Point 4 really inspires me.

 Q3: About construction process